LGBTQ

 Fired Georgia librarian LaVonnia Moore seeks justice

 Moore, who served the Pierce County Public Library for 15 years, curated the “Color Our World” display with input from local families.
 Among the featured titles was When Aidan Became a Brother, a critically acclaimed picture book about a transgender boy.
-Moore says the book was selected by a child and their parent, and she viewed its inclusion as aligned with the library’s mission to welcome all patrons.
+Moore says the book was selected by a child and their parent.
+She then viewed its inclusion as aligned with the library’s mission to welcome all patrons.

 “I followed policy, led with love, and created space for everyone,” Moore wrote on her GoFundMe page, launched to cover legal fees.